MicrosoftLearning/AZ-040T00-Automating-Administration-with-PowerShell/Instructions/Labs/LAB_AK_01_Configuring_Windows_PowerShell_finding_and_running_commands.md

    > **Note:** These display a list of commands, which should lead you to the **Block-SmbShareAccess** command.
 Then, run **Get-Help Block-SmbShareAccess** to learn that the command applies a Deny entry to the file share discretionary access control list (DACL).

-1. In the console, enter the following command, and then select Enter:
+1. In the console, enter the following command, and then press the Enter key:

    ```ps
    Get-Help *branch*